-Most visitors here take the short bus tour right through the heart of the grounds where the tigers roam freely.
+Most visitors take the short bus tour right through the heart of the grounds, where the tigers roam freely.
 It’s common for many of the residents to come running over and jump up at the windows with a playful thud.
-Admittedly this is quite the thrill!
-As a result, quite a few of the Chinese tourists were actually shrieking in terror.
+Admittedly this is quite the thrill and indeed there were several Chinese tourists actually shrieking in terror.

 The Harbin Tigers.

-Harbin Siberian Tiger Park is certainly a controversial place due to a key attraction on offer to tourists.
+Harbin Siberian Tiger Park is certainly a controversial attraction, due to a key attraction on offer to tourists.
 If you feel so inclined, one can actually feed the tigers.
 The first option is to pay for a piece of raw meat from these red buckets.
-Just grab a tong, poke it through a gap in the fence and watch as the tigers come leaping towards you!
+Just grab a tong, poke it through a gap in the fence and watch as the tigers come leaping towards you.

 This doesn’t sound too bad right?
 However, in addition to dangling meat one can also choose from a Jurassic Park style menu that includes live chickens, cows, goats, sheep, ducks and pheasants.
-Needless to say this experience is not for everyone!
-In contrast, the Chinese tourists absolutely loved it when they realised a foreigner was about to liberate this unfortunate chicken.
+Needless to say this experience is not for everyone and I felt especially uneasy about it all.
+In contrast, the Chinese tourists absolutely loved it when they realised a foreign tourist was about to liberate this unfortunate chicken.

 In recent years travel bloggers and animal rights activists have warned people away from the park with some damning articles.
 An example comes via this piece from Nomadasaurus.